RWCannell/ica-v2-poc/README.md

 	"userReference": "regan_test_analysis_01"
 }
 ```
-We can sorted the project analysis by any one of the following fields:
+We can sort the project analysis by any one of the following fields:
 - reference
 - userReference
 - pipeline
 - status
 - startDate
 - endDate
 - summary

 We'll use `userReference` because this value is set by the user themselves.

 We would like to download the output files after the analysis is complete and successful, i.e. the status should be **"SUCCEEDED"**.
 The possible values are: